AQZ Netplay Input Plugin for Nintendo 64 Emulators

 To enable golf mode, use the /golf command.

-When golf mode is enabled, inactive players are temporarily placed in spectator mode to eliminate their impact on lag.
+When golf mode is enabled, inactive players are temporarily placed into host input authority mode to eliminate their impact on lag.
+To use golf mode, all players must disable the frame rate limit setting in their emulators.